AscendingPassage.com HOME PAGE.

 As we draw nearer to this singular hill it is revealed as a mass of

 ruins.
-And the ruins are all of a kind, of a brownish-red.
+The ruins are all of a brownish-red color.
 They are

-the remains of the colonial towns of the Romans, which subsisted here
+the remains of the colonial town of the Romans, which subsisted here

-time in the long history of Egypt), and then fell to pieces, to become
+time in the long history of Egypt.
+The town then fell to pieces, to become

 A heap of little reddish bricks that once were fashioned into houses;